Gay-Lussac’s law

 \frac{p_1V_1}{n_1T_1}=\frac{p_2V_2}{n_2T_2}\; \; \; \; \; \; \; \; 15

 Eq14 and eq15 are also known as equations of state, as they interrelate a gas’ physical properties, leading to the knowledge of its physical state.
 Although these two equations work reasonably well at low pressures, where gases behave ideally, they need to be modified to describe the physical state of gases at high pressures or low temperatures.
-Gases that are under such non-ideal conditions are called real gases.
+Gases under such non-ideal conditions are called real gases.

 Question